 In the 2 year programme, you’ll drive investigations to a successful conclusion and support victims.
 You’ll be trained in investigation techniques including interviewing victims, witnesses and suspects.
 Your day to day work could see you undertaking search warrants, making arrests or pushing a case through the courts.
 At the end of the scheme you’ll become a qualified detective without having to complete response officer training.

 The role of a detective is a challenging one, and you can be dealing with upsetting crimes such as violent murders, victims of rape and sexual assaults.
 You will of course be given the support you need and there is always someone to seek advice from and to collaborate with.

-You don’t need any previous policing knowledge or experience, and it doesn’t matter if you’ve never previously considered a career in policing, but you must have a degree before you start the programme in any discipline.
+You don’t need any previous policing knowledge or experience, and it doesn’t matter if you’ve never previously considered a career in policing, but you must have a degree in any discipline before you start the programme.

 The academic costs of this programme are covered by Northumbria Police.

 While in training you’ll earn a salary of £24,780.

 This will rise each year as you gain the relevant skills and experience, for more information please visit our pay and benefits page.

 What are the career opportunities?

 Being a qualified detective opens so many other doors in policing such as specialist roles in safeguarding or homicide investigations as well as the worlds of covert policing.